- Dictionary of South African English on Historical Principles Online (2014)

 South African Concise Oxford Dictionary

 The South African Concise Oxford Dictionary is a modern dictionary for South Africa.
-The latest of the DSAE's publications, it is based on the 10th edition of the Concise Oxford Dictionary, customised for the South African public.
+It is based on the 10th edition of the Concise Oxford Dictionary, customised for the South African public.
 In addition to a broad range of World English words, and literary, technical and scientific terms, it includes over 1 500 items of South African English.
 Common words such as howzit, takkie and lekker, and informal expressions such as make a plan, hold thumbs and pick up stompies, are to be found in the dictionary.
 So too are names of southern African peoples and languages (Venda, Xitsonga), local plants and animals (buchu, toktokkie, dorper), acronyms (ANC, NEPAD, PE), dated and historical terms (Book of Life, black spot, Mfecane), local food (monkeygland, bobotie, morogo), traditional culture (amakhosi, inyanga, hlonipha), music and the arts (goema, kwaito), and many more.

 From very early days English has absorbed vocabulary from the many languages throughout the world with which it has had contact.
 In South African English words from Afrikaans and African languages are regularly used in spoken and written contexts without gloss or explanation and it is not always easy to decide whether they have been assimilated or not.
 The South African Concise Oxford Dictionary includes words which have been used in South African English for over a hundred years, often much longer, including stoep, erf, veld, muti and bonsella, as well as more recent adoptions such as bosberaad, ubuntu, lekgotla and makoti, whose position in the language is less firmly established.